CivicTechTO/ttc_subway_times/README.md

 # ttc_subway_times
 A scraper to grab and publish TTC subway arrival times.
 The ultimate goal of the project is to publish a dashboard of citizen-led performance metrics and do analysis of unreliability in order to build the political will to better public transit in Toronto.

+## State of the project

+The scraper is running on AWS and submitting data to an AWS PostgreSQL database since late February 2017.
+We want to process this data to generate stop arrival times for each train at each station.
+Have a look at [**How to Get Involved**](#How-to-Get-Involved).

 ## Documentation
-Have a look in the `doc/` folder for Jupyter Notebooks explaining how we explored developing this project and understanding the data.
+Have a look in the [`doc/`](doc/) folder for Jupyter Notebooks explaining how we explored developing this project and understanding the data.

 ## Setting up the scraper